 Egg-ceptional Celebration at The Arboretum

-With an Egg Scramble and Egg-Expedition, make and take activities, refreshments and prizes galore, kids of all ages can celebrate and have a blast.
-Apr 4, 9 a.m.–noon.
-Arcadia. $3 in addition to admission.
-All ages.
+This beautiful botanical garden hosts an Egg Scramble, Egg-Expedition and make-and take-activities.
+There will be refreshments and prizes galore, so kids of all ages can celebrate and have a blast.
+April 15, 9 a.m.–noon.
+Arcadia. $5 plus admission.
 Event details.

 Kidspace Egg Hunt

-Your little peeps can race through the Kidspace Gardens in search of hundreds of candy-filled eggs.
-Three egg hunts are scheduled for specific age groups, then stay for spring art, bunny hopping and meeting real bunnies.
-Apr 4 & 5, 11 a.m. – 2:30 p.m.
-Pasadena. $11.
-Ages 2-10.
+Your little peeps can hunt and seek in search of hundreds of candy-filled eggs hidden in the garden.
+Three egg hunts are scheduled for specific age groups; kids can also take part in spring art, bunny hopping and petting real bunnies.
+April 15 & 16, 10:30 a.m.-3:30 p.m.
+Pasadena. $6, plus Kidspace admission.
+Ages 1-10.
 Event details.

-Hoppenings are rare.
-So come enjoy the once-a-year egg hunt with the Easter Bunny, bounce house, photos with the Easter Bunny, spring crafts and hands on fun.
-There’s even an egg hunt for the grownups.
-Mar 27, 3 p.m–6 p.m.
+Hoppenings are happening everywhere, but the Malibu has the best view!
+It’s an egg hunt with the Easter Bunny, bounce house, photo ops, spring crafts, face painting food and more hands on fun.
+There’s even an egg hunt that grownups can take part in.
+April 14, 3 p.m–6 p.m.
 Malibu.
 Free admission.
-Ages 1-10.
+All Ages.
 Event details.

 Huntington Beach Easter Hunt

-Thousands of locals and tourists alike attend this beloved annual egg hunt held on the grassy lawns of HB’s Central Park.
-The festivities kick off early, so bring baskets for the kids to fill with candy and a few extra bucks for the yummy pancake breakfast.
-You can expect plenty of games, entertainment, and a visit with the Easter Bunny.
-Apr 4, 9 a.m.–2 p.m.
+Locals and tourists alike flock to this beloved annual egg hunt and family fun day.
+The festivities kick off early, so bring baskets for the kids to fill with some of the thousands of pounds(!) of candy given away each year.
+Also check out the pancake breakfast, so there’s something besides candy in those tiny tummies.
+You can expect entertainment such as game booths, face painting, live bands and a visit with the Easter Bunny.
+April 15, 9 a.m.–2 p.m.
 Huntington Beach.
 Free.
 All ages.
 Event details.

 Worth the Drive